CONFIDENCE IN SPADES WITH CUSTOM FIT DENTURES

 There are alternatives to dentures, such as implants or bridges.
 We give clients the option of what they think would suit them best and take the time to discuss their options.
 Our other services include relining and repairing dentures.

-Call us today to book your appointment and we will supply you will your personalised treatment plan.
+Call us today to book your appointment at our dental studio located in Springwood, Brisbane and our friendly dental staff will assess your requirements and recommend a personalised plan.

 Yes, dental implants can be used to support cemented bridges, eliminating the need for a denture.
 The cost is usually greater, but the implants and bridges more closely resemble the feel of real teeth.
 However, not everyone is a suitable candidate for implants.